mbjohns/mbjohns.github.io/docs/challenges/radar-repair.md

 ---
-layout: page
+layout: default
-title: "Radar Repair Challenge"
+title: 4 - Radar Repair
+parent: Challenges
-nav_order: 6
+nav_order: 4
 ---

 # Radar Repair Challenge
+_To ensure a safe flight path, align the radar's wrath._
+_When the distant bell chimes thrice, your calibration is precise._

 ## Mission Briefing
 The radar system of the FrostByte Flyer, crucial for navigation and obstacle avoidance, has malfunctioned.
 You need to repair and recalibrate it using a servo motor and an ultrasonic sensor to ensure safe travel through the Arctic skies.